-This guideline is intended to provide the framework necessary for the CTC, FIs, and Providers to participate in the CORIE pilot program.
+This guide is intended to provide the framework necessary for the CTC, FIs, and Providers to participate in the CORIE program.

-3.1 Objectives of the CORIE pilot program
+1.1 Objectives of the CORIE program

-The pilot program will focus on the following objectives:
+The program will focus on the following objectives:

-- Provide data and information to inform relevant Australian Regulators of systemic weaknesses that may present a risk to the integrity of the Australian financial markets and financial system - Assess FI's resilience to known adversaries targeting the FI
+- Provide data and information to inform relevant Australian Regulators5 of systemic weaknesses that may present a risk to the integrity of the Australian financial markets and financial system - Assess FI's resilience to known adversaries targeting the FI - Provide the relevant Regulator and FI with a plan of remediation to address any identified weaknesses.